htetpaihtun/docker-for-my-friends/chapter-4/README.md

 c6b38bf5a3c2   nginx     "/docker-entrypoint.…"   About a minute ago   Up 3 seconds   80/tcp    unless-stopped-nginx 68ab3eb4c0e7   nginx     "/docker-entrypoint.…"   About a minute ago   Up 3 seconds   80/tcp    restart-always-nginx
 ````
-But, if you stop them befrorehand,
+But, if you stop them beforehand,
 ````
 docker stop restart-always-nginx unless-stopped-nginx
 ````